Santa Maria Assunta a Fornovo

 Santa Maria Assunta a Fornovo is a Romanesque-style, Roman Catholic parish church or pieve located in Fornovo di Taro in the region of Emilia Romagna, Italy.

 History

 A church at the site is documented since 854, and was initially rebuilt in the 11th century.
 The bell-tower was added in 1302.
 The first two chapels were only added to the church in the 14th and 16th centuries.
-Further ones were added during reconstructions from 1712-1745.
-A reconstruction in 1927-1945, reverted the church and the facade to its Romanesque elements.
+Further ones were added during reconstructions from 1712 to 1745.
+A reconstruction in 1927–1945, reverted the church and the facade to its Romanesque elements.

 Part of a carved stone pulpit from the 11th century are now part of the facade.
 Other statuary dates from the 13th century.
 The main altarpiece depicts the Life of St Margaret.